-The Teslameter FM 302 is delivered with a control software.
-The software allows to control all settings of the Teslameter via the PC.
+For the Teslameter FM 302 you can download a control software.
+This software allows to control all settings of the Teslameter via the PC.
 Thereby the software offers the complete range of functions which are possible with the commands via the USB interface.